martianunlimited/cleanData/README.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
-- '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions
-- suffix -mean() is used to denote the mean values
-- suffix -std() is used to denote the standard deviation of the measurement
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions, suffix -mean() is used to denote the mean values, and suffix -std() is used to denote the standard deviation of the measurement:

 * tBodyAcc-XYZ
 * tGravityAcc-XYZ